pchiorean/Indentz/README.md

 ## License

-© 2020-2024 Paul Chiorean \<jpeg@basement.ro\>.\
+© 2020-2025 Paul Chiorean \<jpeg@basement.ro\>.\
-The code is released under the [MIT License](LICENSE.txt).
+The code is released under the [MIT License](License.txt).

-Last updated: November 5, 2024
+Last updated: February 1, 2025

 [^1]: Releases may be a little old.
-The latest version is in the [dev](https://github.com/pchiorean/Indentz/tree/dev) branch, which is what I actually use daily, so it's relatively tested, but… beware. ;)
+The latest version is in the [dev](https://github.com/pchiorean/Indentz/tree/dev) branch, which is what I actually use, so it's relatively tested, but… beware. ;)

 [^2]: The value is configurable by editing the constant `SNAP_PCT` from `fitTo()`.